tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 greater than or equal to 2 and cannot yet send with any greater epoch.
 Implementations SHOULD simply use the highest current sending epoch, which will generally be the highest available.
-After the handshake, implementations MUST use the highest available sending epoch.
+After the handshake, implementations MUST use the current sending epoch for sending ACKs.

 ## Sending ACKs